pingcap/docs/reference/tiflash/deploy.md

     >
     > Even if TiFlash and TiKV are deployed on the same machine, TiFlash uses a different default port from TiKV.
 TiFlash's default port is 9000.
 If you want to modify the port, add a new line `tcp_port=xxx` to the `inventory.ini` configuration file.

-4. Execute the following ansible-playbook command to deploy TiFlash:
+4. Execute the following ansible-playbook commands to deploy TiFlash:

     {{< copyable "shell-regular" >}}